-Unlike interests in conventional mutual funds, which typically are bought and sold only at closing NAVs, Shares are traded throughout the day in the secondary market on a national securities exchange on an intra-day basis, and are created and redeemed principally in-kind in Creation Units at each day's next calculated NAV.
-These in-kind arrangements are designed to protect shareholders from the adverse effects on the Fund's portfolio that could arise from frequent cash creation and redemption transactions.
-In a conventional mutual fund, redemptions can have an adverse tax impact on taxable shareholders because the mutual fund may need to sell portfolio securities to obtain cash to meet such redemptions.
-These sales may generate taxable gains that must be distributed to the shareholders of the mutual fund, whereas the Shares' in-kind redemption mechanism generally will not lead to such taxable events for the Fund or its shareholders.
+Unlike interests in conventional mutual funds, which typically are bought and sold only at closing NAVs.
+Shares are traded throughout the day in the secondary market on a national securities exchange, and are created and redeemed principally for cash in Creation Units at each day's next calculated NAV.
+Because the Fund will create and redeem shares principally in cash, investments in the Fund's shares will not typically gain the tax-advantaged benefits associated with exchange-traded funds that create and redeem shares principally in-kind.
+Such in-kind arrangements are designed to protect shareholders from the adverse effects on the Fund's portfolio that could arise from frequent cash creation and redemption transactions.
+In a conventional mutual fund, and exchange-traded funds that do not effect transactions principally in-kind, redemptions can have an adverse tax impact on taxable shareholders because the Fund may need to sell portfolio securities to obtain cash to meet redemptions.
+These sales may generate taxable gains that must be distributed to the shareholders of the Fund, whereas an in-kind redemption mechanism generally will not lead to a taxable event for the Fund (to the extent it uses in-kind redemptions) or its shareholders.

-The Fund may recognize gains as a result of rebalancing its securities holdings to reflect changes in the securities included in the Fund's Underlying Index.
+The Fund may recognize gains as a result of rebalancing its securities holdings to reflect changes in the securities included in its Underlying Index.
 The Fund also may be required to distribute any such gains to its shareholders to avoid adverse federal income tax consequences.
 For information concerning the tax consequences of distributions, see the section entitled "Dividends, Other Distributions and Taxes" in this Prospectus.